Svobyyy/TrackIt_Backend/README.md

 ### Dates

-- Get data of a :Date Document or Create the Date
+- Get a data of a :Date Document or Create the Date

   * `/date/:date` (GET)